King Cobra

 They often stay near streams, where the temperature and humidity are relatively constant.

-I was extremely lucky to find this impressive snake (close to 3.5 meter) near the waters edge in the mangroves where it was actively hunting for other snakes by checking the holes and cracks that it came across.
+I was extremely lucky when I found this impressive King Cobra (almost 3.5 meters) at the water's edge in the mangroves of the Sungei Buloh Wetland Reserve, where it was actively hunting for other snakes by checking the holes and cracks in its path.

 Sungei Buloh Wetland Reserve, Singapore, 25 October 2022